Walking in a winter wonderland

 With walking routes from 1 to 3 miles throughout the park, you'll find somewhere new to explore each time you visit.

 Don't forget your camera!
-Whether you've had a new bit of kit for Christmas, an old favourite, or using your camera phone, winter sets the scene for taking some great photos at Attingham.
+Whether you're getting a new bit of kit for Christmas, bringing an old favourite, or using your camera phone, winter sets the scene for taking some great photos at Attingham.

 Next time you visit pick up a map of our walks up from Visitor Reception, or download one of our online walks before you come - like the Wildlife Walk below.